tofuuudon/tofuuudon/README.md

-# 👋🏽 Hey, I'm Mikey:

-- 🧑‍🎓 Graduated with a 1st in my Master's for Applied AI and Data Science.
-- 💖 NeoVim + kitty.
+💖 NeoVim + kitty.

-- 🍣 Sushi is my go-to for lunch breaks.
+🍣 Sushi is my go-to for lunch breaks.